fco-parga/EIT---Adidas/README.md

 >_@playingarts @leonardoworx @Adobe @WIRED @billboard @adidas This is my personal favorite.
 So glad I could afford one before these take off!_

+Since the tweet data was limited to only 7 days of scraping, the corpus is bias to this time frame.
+To improve the model prediction strength, control points were imputed to the training set:

+>['i want adidas', 'will not buy adidas', 'probably i will buy adidas'] _Setting the classification to 2, 0 & 1 respectively._

 For the intent of purchase, a [Sequential](https://www.tensorflow.org/guide/keras/sequential_model) model with [TensorFlow](https://www.tensorflow.org/) was used to make the classification.